databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_convolve(tile, kernel)

     Applies a convolution filter to the tile.
-The result is Mosaic tile tile representing the filtered input :code:`tile`.
+The result is Mosaic raster tile representing the filtered input :code:`tile`.

-    :param tile: A column containing tile tile.
+    :param tile: A column containing raster tile.
     :type tile: Column (RasterTileType)
-    :param kernel: The kernel to apply to the tile.
+    :param kernel: The kernel to apply to the raster.
     :type kernel: Column (ArrayType(ArrayType(DoubleType)))
     :rtype: Column: RasterTileType